One thing that can upgrade your bathing experience immediately? A new towel.

 Boll & Branch Plush Towels come in five different earth tones that any respectable interior designer would proudly order up for you.
 These are an excellent choice for anyone who prioritizes aesthetics and function and is willing to pay a little more to upgrade their bath experience.

-Best waffle bath towel: Pact Waffle Bath Towel ($42; wearepact.com)
+Best waffle bath towel: Pact Waffle Bath Towel ($63 for two-pack; wearepact.com)

 If you’ve never used a waffle towel, get ready to have your bath-arena worldview changed.
 We learned that in addition to the traditional terry cloth options many of us have grown accustomed to using, there are newer, thinner options out there, ones with different textures that make toweling off an entirely different experience.
 Waffle-weave towels, believed to be more absorbent because of their honeycomblike indentations, draw in moisture from the surface, thus arguably drying more quickly and effectively than a traditional woven terry.

 We tested a couple of these unique waffle-weave towels (scroll down for our thoughts on the others), and while there’s a lot to like, they may not be for everyone — e.g., people who prefer the comfort of a thick and fluffy towel.
 For us, Pact’s Waffle Bath Towels were the perfect marriage of a traditional high-end cotton bath towel and a waffle-weave one.